SSWConsulting/SSW.Rules.Content/rules/data-entry-forms-for-web/rule.md

 ---

 Data Entrees should be able to use your data entry form with ease.
-It should contain a logical flow that they are familiar with to maximise efficiency and overall user satisfaction.
+The form should contain a logical flow that they are familiar with to maximise efficiency and overall user satisfaction.

 <!--endintro-->